-- 5) Diafiltration the following describes the procedure for diafiltering the product 5x: - a) Start to monitor the permeate volume with a graduated cylinder or scale. - b) To start the diafiltration, add 5 to 15% of the starting retentate volume to the retentate tank. - c) When the permeate volume has increased by the volume added in step b, take a retentate sample from the retentate tank and a permeate sample directly from the permeate hose simultaneously.
-When the sample is taken, record the permeate flow rate using a graduated cylinder, scale, or flow meter. - d) Continue to add buffer at a rate equal to the permeate rate in aliquots equal to between 5 and 15% of starting retentate value.
-Continue until 5 times the total starting volume has been added to the system. - e) Take samples from the permeate hose and retentate tank when each diafiltration factor is reached (i.e. take a sample when the permeate volume is equal to a multiple of the retentate volume such as 1X, 2X, etc.). - f) For other diafiltration factors, continue the process to the amount of diafiltration buffer equals number of desired diafiltration factor times the system volume recorded in step 6. - i) The theoretical recovery from a 5X diafiltration for a molecule with a 100% passage is 99%. - ii) Increasing the diafiltration factor will increase the yield especially when the target molecule has low passage.
+- 5) Diafiltration the following describes the procedure for diafiltering the product 5x: - a) Start to monitor the permeate volume with a graduated cylinder or scale. - b) To start the diafiltration, add 5 to 15% of the starting retentate volume to the retentate tank. - c) When the permeate volume has increased by the volume added in step ii, take a retentate sample from the retentate tank and a permeate sample directly from the permeate hose simultaneously.
+With each sample, record the permeate flow rate using a graduated cylinder, scale, or flow meter. - d) Continue to add buffer at a rate equal to the permeate rate in aliquots equal to between 5 and 15% of starting retentate value.
+Continue until 5 times the total starting volume has been added to the system. - e) Take samples from the permeate hose and retentate tank when each diafiltration factor is reached (i.e. take a sample when the permeate volume is equal to a multiple of the retentate volume such as 1X, 2X, etc.). - f) For other diafiltration factors, continue the process until the amount of diafiltration buffer equals the number of the desired diafiltration factor times the starting volume. - i) The theoretical recovery from a 5X diafiltration for a molecule with a 100% passage is 99%. - ii) Increasing the diafiltration factor will increase the yield especially when the target molecule has low passage.
 However, the cost of increasing the diafiltration volume is that the process time will be greater and a larger supply of buffer will be needed. - iii) Decreasing the diafiltration factor will decrease the yield.
 However, for molecules with high passage and low value, the small decrease in the yield may be worth the faster processing time and the saving on buffer.

-Data Anlaysis:
+Data anlaysis: